twitocode/Tantalum/content/rythmhacks talks.md

-how do we tag ai voices to know if its real or not using adversarial networks it is a constant battle between tagging and leave it out

-for video some models add a noise
+how do we tag ai voices to know if its real or not using adversarial networks it is a constant battle between tagging and leave it out for video some models add a noise mcp - ai is getting better at using tools